telekom/das-schiff/README.md

 #### What is needed to run Das Schiff?

-To run Das Schiff you need reliable Git platform (we use GitLab), Container and Helm charts Registry (we use Harbor) and at least one of two:
+To run Das Schiff you need reliable **Git platform** (we use GitLab), **Container and Helm charts Registry** (we use Harbor) and at least one of two:
-- For bare-metal K8s clusters: locations with pools of bare-metal servers with Redfish based IPMI and with their BMC ports connected to a network that you can reach.
+- **For bare-metal K8s clusters**: locations with pools of bare-metal servers with Redfish based IPMI and with their BMC ports connected to a network that you can reach.
-- For VM based K8s clusters: IaaS consuimable via an API (e.g. vSphere, AWS, Azure, OpenStack etc.) that you can reach.
+- **For VM based K8s clusters**: IaaS consuimable via an API (e.g. vSphere, AWS, Azure, OpenStack etc.) that you can reach.

 #### Can Das Schiff be used outside of Deutsche Telekom Technik?